 How much does delivery cost?

 Deliveries locally in South Oxfordshire & West Wiltshire are free of charge.
-Deliveries elsewhere are chargeable and are based on the distance.
-For most EVs, the delivery costs £50 + £1 per mile + VAT.
+Deliveries elsewhere are chargeable and the cost is based on the distance travelled and the weight of the vehicle.
+For vehicles weighing under 1,700kg, the delivery costs £50 + £1 per mile + VAT.

 To work out the delivery cost yourself (including VAT), lookup the distance on GoogleMaps from postcode OX12 0EE to your location.
 Multiply £1.20 by the number of miles, plus an additional £60.